 Ulfat was instrumental in Manningham HA receiving Customer Service Excellence status and becoming the first housing association in the country to be officially accredited for its work in promoting equality, diversity and inclusion.

-Alison Inman is a former President of the Chartered Institute of Housing and a Board member at Tpas, Housing Diversity Network and Saffron Housing Trust.
-She is a former Chair of Colchester Borough Hones and the National Federation Of ALMOS.
-She is most definitely not a digital native but is committed to easy to access digital channels for those who need them.
+Alison Inman is a former President of the Chartered Institute of Housing and a Board member at TPAS, Housing Diversity Network and Saffron Housing Trust.
+She is a former Chair of Colchester Borough Homes and the National Federation Of ALMOS and a co-founder of SHOUT, the social housing campaign group.
+Alison has lived in the South since her twenties but still considers herself a Northerner!

 David has worked at the highest levels of design both in the UK and abroad and is passionate about emerging technology, progressive architecture and delivery excellence.

 Before setting up the practice, David worked in the offices of Norman Foster and Santiago Calatrava, then became an associate director of Future Systems, where he was project architect for the Stirling Prize-winning Media Centre at Lord’s Cricket Ground.